A E-AEROSPACE ENGINEERING

 Learning Outcomes

-2. Ability to identify, formulate, and solve engineering problems;
+- Ability to identify, formulate, and solve engineering problems on orbital mechanics.

-3. Ability to use the techniques, skills and modern tools necessary for engineering practice.
+- Ability to use the techniques, skills, and modern tools for orbital mechanics and engineering practice.

 A E 363.
 Aerospace Structures